 There are ways to protect your skin from mosquitoes without applying harmful chemicals:

 - Minimize exposed skin by covering up with clothing

-- Wear lightweight clothing to reduce mosquito-attracting perspiration (they love lactic acid, which is secreted through sweat).
+- Wear lightweight clothing to reduce mosquito-attracting perspiration (they love lactic acid, which is excreted through sweat).

-- Wear light colored clothing, as mosquitoes use sight to find their “victims” and dark clothing is a great target.
+- Wear light colored clothing.
+Mosquitoes use sight to find their “victims” and dark clothing is a great target.

-- Avoid spending time outdoors between dusk and dawn, as the mosquitoes are at their most active.
+- Avoid spending time outdoors between dusk and dawn when the mosquitoes are at their most active.

 - Remove all standing water in your yard, as it is a breeding ground for mosquitoes.